lingyzhu0101/Awesome_ELIC/README.md

 # Awesome_ELIC
-Paper list of Extreme Learned Image Compression (ELIC) for human vision and machine vision.
+Paper list of Generative Learned Compression (GLC).
+This includes topics such as Generative Image Compression (GIC), Generative Video Compression (GVC), Extreme Learned Image Compression (ELIC), and Extreme Learned Video Compression (ELVC) for human and machine vision perception.
+ELIC and ELVC, in particular, have emerged from advancements in generative models and could offer new insights into the relationship between generation ability and Shannon’s information theory.

 **Maintained by:** [Lingyu Zhu](https://scholar.google.com/citations?user=IhyTEDkAAAAJ&hl=zh-CN)